Murder Mystery Game AI

 • Complete one full puzzle cycle (setup → exploration → solution verification)

-• Experience the neurochemical reward of solving something genuinely challenging
+• Experience the reward of solving something genuinely challenging

 • Fit training into busy schedules without disrupting deep work sessions